reimagined/resolve/examples/todo/README.md

 # Example: Todo
-**Todo** is simple demo application representing two-level the todo list realized by means of Resolve on the principles of EventSoucring.
+**Todo** is demo SPA web-application representing two-level todo list with distribution todos by task cards.
+Application build on the principles of CQRS & EventSoucring and based on **Resolve** framework.
+This application does NOT use **resolve-boilerplate**, and performs interaction with resolve backend directly by **socket.io**, and provides custom API backend server.

-Unlike the simplest linear todo list, the current example provides distribution of todos by cards.
-It can serve as the useful starting point for application programming with several types of the aggregates connected among themselves.
-Demo application consists of the partitioned servery and client part, including the general *isomorphic code* for *aggregates* and *read-models*.
-It shows how it is correct to select a common part of a code and also to use means of Resolve for the simplified client server interaction by means of **resolve-redux**.

-The example includes the offered method of the functional testing of the web applications realized on **resolve** - by means of **Testcafe**.
-All source code and the functional tests are completely written in the **ES2016** language.
+Current example is scaleable application and can use custom amount of command and query handlers in segregated node.js processes, which perform interaction by **ZMQ** bus.

-**Important node**.
-This demo example does NOT use **resolve-boilerplate**, and performs interaction with resolve backend directly by **socket.io**.
-It can be useful while writing own application with custom and possible complex client-server interaction.
+This example can be useful in following cases: for writing application with several types of the aggregates connected among themselves, or writing own application with custom and possible complex client-server interaction.

 The exhaustive description of the subject technologies and articles for them is provided here: [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).

 ## Quick start

-To start, run next commands in terminal:
 ```
 git clone https://github.com/reimagined/resolve
 cd resolve
+# If you using windows, following command should be run with Administrator privelegies - it's Lerna issue and not resolve itself
 npm install && npm run bootstrap
 cd examples/todo
 npm start